Blocked sewer and septic lines

 - Determine if the blockage is within the walls of your home.
 Only outdoor blockages pose a risk.

 - If you think the blockage is outside, ask your plumber to call PSE at 1-888-225-5773 at least one hour before attempting to clear it.
 We'll immediately dispatch a technician, who can usually arrive at your location within 60 minutes.

 - Working with your plumber, the technician will locate the sewer and gas lines and make sure it's safe to proceed.
 This service is free of charge.

 Your plumber or drain-cleaning professional may recommend inserting a camera in your sewer to look for cross bores.
 This is a good practice, and if a cross bore is found, PSE will reimburse you for the camera inspection.
 However, you should always call PSE to work with your plumber to precisely locate both your sewer and gas lines before using a cutting tool, because a cross bore may be concealed behind other obstructions and not be visible to the plumber's camera.

 Read these safety tips for professionals working with sewers in the PSE service territory.

-PSE's service partner, Hydromax USA, examines all new trenchless installations of PSE natural gas pipelines to ensure no cross bores have been created.
-In addition, Hydromax USA is systematically checking at-risk sewers near all past trenchless installations.
+PSE's sewer inspection service partner, Hydromax USA, examines all new trenchless installations of PSE natural gas pipelines to ensure that no cross bores have been created.
+Additionally, they check at-risk sewer and septic lines near past trenchless installations.

-Tim Rabold, a technician with PSE service partner Hydromax USA, place a robotic camera down a sewer to inspect for a natural gas pipe line, visible on the monitor.
+A technician with PSE's cross bore service partner, Hydromax USA, places a robotic camera down a sewer to inspect for a natural gas pipeline and observes the images on a monitor.